 Michael Murray feels encouraged by this VAT reduction which he says will be a boom to the restaurant and hospitality industry.
 He is also hopeful that hoteliers will not just pocket the VAT changes and will pass on the price cuts to customers.

-An RTÉ News report by Jim Fahy broadcast on 30 June 1986.
+An RTÉ News report broadcast on 30 June 1986.
 The reporter is Jim Fahy.